Tax Planning Window to Save in Lifetime Taxes

 Also, note that this decreases RMDs and keeps them out of the 24% tax bracket in the future (which is the 28% bracket once TCJA expires after 2025).

-You might think that this isn’t a big deal, going down two percent from 24 to 22.
+You might think this isn’t a big deal, going down two percent from 24 to 22.
 But you would be wrong!
 And don’t forget, 22 becomes 25, and 24 becomes 28 when Tax Cut and Jobs Act expires in 2026.

 Remember, you are paying taxes at very low effective rates during your tax planning window.
 When you are forced to take RMDs, all of the money comes out “on top” of everything else, at your highest marginal tax bracket.
-Keep your effective tax rate low over your whole life by decreasing the amount of income included at your highest marginal tax brackets.
+Keep your effective tax rate low over your life by decreasing the income included at your highest marginal tax brackets.

 What do the best retirement tax strategies offer you?
 Tax Control and Flexibility!